Tech-at-DU/Titanic-Dataset-Tutorial/P01-Mean-Median-Mode/content.md

 For more videos on these concepts, continue on [Khan Academy](https://www.khanacademy.org/math/ap-statistics/summarizing-quantitative-data-ap/measuring-center-quantitative/v/statistics-intro-mean-median-and-mode)

+# New Notebook

+Make a folder called "ql-notebooks" and inside boot up an instance of `juypter notebook`.

+Inside that folder make a new notebook called "mean-media-mode".

 # Our Basic Libraries

 We're using Python 3+ as our language, but we also need some of the amazing Python packages